-4.2 Why not...
+5.2 Why not...

-If you'd like third party's account why attrs is great, have a look at Glyph's The One Python Library Everyone Needs!
+If you'd like third party's account why attrs is great, have a look at Glyph's The One Python Library Everyone Needs.
+It predates type annotations and hence Data Classes, but it masterfully illustrates the appeal of class-building packages.

-4.2.1 ...
+5.2.1 ...
 Data Classes?